 Note: The Preparing U.S. Tax Returns of International Taxpayers monograph comes with an Excel workbook that supplies the Section 965 worksheets described in and required by IRS Publication 5292.

-Chapter 9 – Calculating the Section 951A GILTI Tax discusses and explains the new Section 951A GILTI tax which U.S. taxpayers owning more than 10% of a controlled foreign corporation will now need to pay on their pro rata share of foreign corporation earnings, as well as the new Section 250 Foreign-derived intangible income deduction.
+Chapter 9 – Global Intangible Low-Tax Income (GILTI) discusses and explains the new Section 951A GILTI tax which U.S. taxpayers owning more than 10% of a controlled foreign corporation will now need to pay on their pro rata share of foreign corporation earnings, as well as the new Section 250 Foreign-derived intangible income deduction.

 Appendix A – Example 5471 Forms provides a simple example of a set of 5471 forms for a controlled foreign corporation.
 The example includes the Section 965 transition tax.